ROCHK/slate/source/includes/projects.md

 ## The Project Object

-This is an object representing a project and it contains the following attributes:
+This is an object representing a project and it has the following attributes:

 ### Attributes